 Beclomethasone: Most patients do not experience any side effects.
 However the most common side effect is a hoarse voice, a sore throat or developing thrush in your mouth or throat.
 To help prevent this, please wash out your mouth and gargle or brush your teeth after taking your preventer inhaler.
 At unusually high doses if taken on a long term basis there are more serious side effects, such bone thinning; for a full list of side effects please take time to read the product information leaflet that accompanies your medicine.
 Please contact us via your Patient Record if you have any concerns about side effects.

 Seretide: Most patients do not experience side-effects.
 However you may experience a hoarse voice, a sore throat or develop thrush in your mouth.
 To help prevent this, please wash out your mouth or brush your teeth after taking your steroid inhaler.
 A headache, fast heart-beat, palpitations and muscle cramps are uncommon side effects.
 Rarer side effects can occur and are listed in the patient information leaflet that comes with this medication.

 Check your inhaler technique

 Everyone should have a regular inhaler technique check as statistics show that more than 50% of asthmatics do not use inhalers correctly, increasing risks of side effects and the medication not working properly.
-Your local pharmacist can do this or click here for an online demonstration.

 If you are struggling with your breathing, experience severe asthma symptoms or breathlessness, please contact your GP urgently or attend your local Accident and Emergency Department.
 Remember asthma can be life threatening.